 Safety and security are not optional extras... they are absolute requirements.

-MA fosters a working environment in which Operational Safety has top priority: the health and safety of our employees, customers and passengers shall never be compromised.
-MA recognises that a safe working environment is essential within the aviation industry and adds to and enhances the company’s overall value, both in the short and long term.
+The company fosters a working environment in which Operational Safety has top priority: the health and safety of our employees, customers and passengers shall never be compromised.
+A safe working environment is essential within the aviation industry and adds to and enhances the company’s overall value, both in the short and long term.
 For this reason we have made health and safety an integral component of all our management systems and all our working practices.

 We ensure the safety of our employees, passengers, aircraft and customer’s assets through our safety management system (SMS).
 We believe the identification of hazards and the transparency and rigorous follow up of near misses and incidents and are key components to harness an environment where safety is the number one priority.